Pardot Lead Management & Scoring

 When you need lead scoring optimization

-Most teams don't realize their scoring is broken until growth exposes the cracks.
-If any of these sound familiar, it's time to fix your Account Engagement foundation.
+Most teams do not realize their scoring is broken until growth exposes the cracks.
+If any of these six trigger conditions sound familiar, it is time to fix your Account Engagement foundation — sooner rather than later, since scoring drift compounds.

 Scaling inbound or paid traffic

 More leads come in, but sales quality drops.
-Your scoring can't separate real intent from noise.
+Your scoring cannot separate real intent from noise.

 ABM rollout